garencheckley/podexp/README.md

 # Podcast Generation System

+> **IMPORTANT TEMPORARY CHANGE**: Authentication requirements have been temporarily disabled in both frontend and backend to allow for development.
+The backend middleware at `backend/src/middleware/auth.ts` has been modified to bypass authentication checks and use a mock user ID.
+This is a temporary measure and should be properly implemented before production use.

 ## System Overview

 This project is a podcast generation system built using Google Cloud Platform services.
 It allows users to create podcasts, generate episodes using AI, and play them with text-to-speech audio.
 The system is designed to be deployed on Google Cloud Run and uses various Google Cloud services for its functionality.